Nneeiill/MFDNN/README.md

-pip install -r requirements.txt
+pip install -r requirements.txt.
-See requirements.txt for the full list numpy pandas torch (PyTorch) scikit-learn scipy openpyxl
+See requirements.txt for the full list. numpy. pandas. torch (PyTorch). scikit-learn. scipy. openpyxl.

 Data File Description
 SPT_curve_selected.xlsx
 Contains the SPT (Small Punch Test) data from FEM training and testing datasets used in Experiments 1-4 of this study.